A Comprehensive Look

 Key Components of Concordium's Blockchain Infrastructure

-In order to become a validator, a user has to stake some CCD, which is then locked in their wallet.
+To become a validator, a user has to stake at least 500,000 CCD, which is then locked in their wallet.
 They can then run the required software and have a probability of creating blocks and receiving rewards which is proportional to their relative stake.
+If they decide to shut down their validator, the stake is unlocked after a cool-down period.

-When a user sets up a baker, they can decide to open a pool.
-The stake in a pool consists of the stake of the baker and any stake added by delegators.
-The baker can choose whether the pool is open to all delegators, closed to new delegators (but the existing ones can stay), or closed to all delegators (existing delegators are removed).
-This can be changed by the baker at any time.
+Validators can decide to open a pool.
+The stake in a pool consists of the stake of the validator and any stake added by delegators.
+The validator can choose whether the pool is open to all delegators, closed to new delegators (but the existing ones can stay), or closed to all delegators (existing delegators are removed).
+Furthermore, the validator can choose the commission that their delegators pay to them.
+These parameters can be changed by the validator at any time.

-Users who do not wish to run bakers have the option of delegating CCD to bakers and profiting from some of the rewards.
-A delegator has two options: delegating to a specific baker’s pool or choosing passive delegation.
+Users who do not wish to run validators have the option of delegating CCD to validators and profiting from some of the rewards.
+A delegator has two options: delegating to a specific validator’s pool or choosing passive delegation.

-A delegator adds their stake to the pool of a baker, increasing this baker’s probability of baking blocks and earning rewards.
+Delegating to a pool has been mentioned in the section above: a delegator adds their stake to the pool of a validator, increasing this validator’s probability of adding new blocks to the chain and earning rewards.
 These rewards are then shared with all pool members.
+Each staker in the pool gets a share proportional to their stake, minus the delegation commission that is given to the validator.

-Concordium introduces the concept of passive delegation.
-By choosing passive delegation, the return will be the average reward for all bakers, which mitigates the risk of picking a baker that performs poorly or goes offline.
-This security comes at an increased cost: a passive delegator only gets 88% of the rewards a baker would get with the same stake, whereas a delegator to a specific baker’s pool gets 90%.
+By choosing passive delegation, the return will be the average rewards over all pools (minus the fixed passive commission), which mitigates the risk of picking a validator that performs poorly or goes offline.
+This security comes at an increased cost: a delegator to a pool can choose one with a commission below 25%.
+More details are provided in the rewards section.